 Building on this work, a group of institutions active in the field of excreta management convened in June 2014 to further develop SFDs, and in November 2014 a one-year project titled the SFD Promotion Initiative started, funded by the Bill & Melinda Gates Foundation.

-The ongoing second phase (since November 2015), consists of rolling out the approach and method developed.
-The tools available to produce SFD Graphics and SFD Reports have been improved, and new resources provided.
+The second phase (2015-2018), consisted of rolling out the approach and method developed.
+The tools available to produce SFD Reports have been improved, and new resources have been provided.
 The SFD approach has been promoted and shared with potential users at trainings and conferences.
-As a result, more than 50 SFD Reports have been published, and even more SFDs are being produced across the world.
+As a result, more than 240 SFD Reports have been published, and even more SFDs are still being produced across the world.

 Blackett, I., Hawkins, P., Heymans, C. (2014).
 The missing link in sanitation service delivery.
 A review of fecal sludge management in 12 Cities - .
 Water and Sanitation Programme (WSP), International Bank for Reconstruction and Development/The World Bank